 All companies in all industries strive to be more productive than their peers.
-Leadership management and compensation systems are all focused on enhancing long-term productivity.
+Compensation systems and management of leadership are primarily focused on enhancing long-term productivity.
 However, measuring productivity is challenging, particularly in biotechnology.

-Even for established R&D-based pharmaceutical companies for which the comparator group is obvious, comparisons of productivity are challenging.
-While revenues and profits per employee may be good measures for a portion of the equation, they provide little insight into potential for topline sales growth and no insight into innovation, which is the foundation for long-term sustainable growth.
-To provide insight into these attributes, measures of the size, maturity and potential value of the drug pipeline as well as the number of issued patents (such as medicines per employee or patents per employee) are useful and, viewed in the context of the Company's financial performance, they help show a comprehensive picture of the Company's productivity and strength.
+Even for established pharmaceutical companies for which the comparator group is obvious, comparisons of productivity are challenging.
+While revenues and profits per employee may be good measures for a portion of the equation, they provide little insight into potential for We achieved these financial successes while initiating multiple phase 3 studies, reporting clinical proof-of-concept results from six medicines, and making significant progress across the rest of our pipeline by advancing more than ten medicines into Phase 2 studies, four of which were wholly owned medicines.

+topline sales growth and no insight into innovation, which is the foundation for long-term sustainable growth.
+To provide insight into these attributes, measures of the size, maturity and potential value of the drug pipeline as well as the number of issued patents are useful and, viewed in the context of the company's financial performance, they help show a comprehensive picture of the company's productivity and strength.
 We have historically been, and continue to be, at the top of the Executive Peer Group in these measures.
+For example, of the companies in the Executive Peer Group, we have the fewest employees per medicine in clinical trials.
+With over 30 medicines in clinical trials and just 746 employees8, we are able to develop more medicines more efficiently, all while continuing to achieve exceptional financial results.